 Processions manifest a popular religious spirit, full of emotion and art: flowers, candles, marches and incense smell that attract thousands of people who come to see and applaud their favorite Brotherhood, year after year

-Nazarenos (penitents): They are a Brotherhood, association of Catholic faithful with pious, religious and welfare purposes.
-The origin of their clothing is in the Inquisition (XV century), when people who were punished for religious reasons (penitents) they were imposed the requirement to wear a special dress to show their conversion.
+Nazarenos (penitents): They belong to a Brotherhood, association of Catholic faithful with pious, religious and welfare purposes.
+The origin of their clothing is in the Inquisition (XV century), when people were punished for religious reasons (penitents).
+So, they were imposed the requirement to wear a special dress to show their conversion.